 - a.
-Humanities and writing: English 316L, 316M, 316N, or 316P.
-Two courses beyond Rhetoric and Writing 306 that carry a writing flag.
-One of these courses must be upper-division.
-Courses that carry a writing flag are identified in the Course Schedule.
-Courses that carry a writing flag may be used simultaneously to fulfill the core curriculum and the major. - b.
+Humanities and writing: English 316L, 316M, 316N, or 316P.[†] - b.
 Foreign language and culture: Students must attain beginning proficiency by completing one of the following options: - i.
-Second-semester-level proficiency, or the equivalent, in a foreign - ii.
-First-semester-level proficiency, or the equivalent, in a foreign language and a three-hour course in the culture of the same language area. - iii.
+Second-semester-level proficiency, or the equivalent, in a foreign language.

+- ii.
+First-semester-level proficiency, or the equivalent, in a foreign language and a three- hour course in the culture of the same language area. - iii.
 Two three-hour foreign culture courses chosen from the same category.
 Courses taken to attain the required level of proficiency in a foreign language are not electives and may not be taken on a pass/fail basis. - c.
 Social science: Three semester credit hours in a social science field, in addition to the course taken to satisfy the Social and Behavioral Science requirement of the core curriculum.
 This course may count toward the major. - d.
 Cultural expression, human experience, and thought: Three semester hours of approved coursework.
 This course must be in a field of study taught in the College of Liberal Arts.
 A course counted toward any requirement of the core curriculum may not also be counted toward this requirement.
 A course counted toward the foreign language and culture requirement may not also be counted toward this requirement.
 A list of approved courses is available on the College of Liberal Arts web site. - e.
-Mathematics, statistics, computer science, and advanced applications: At least 24 semester hours of coursework as outlined - i.
+Mathematics, statistics, computer science, and advanced applications: At least 24 semester hours of coursework as outlined below. - i.
 One of the following combinations of courses is required, with a grade of at least a C- in each course: Mathematics 408K and 408L, Mathematics 408C and 408D, Mathematics 408C and 408L, Mathematics 408Q and 408L, Mathematics 408N and 408S, Mathematics 408K and 408S, Mathematics 408C and 408S, Mathematics 408Q and 408S, or Mathematics 408N and 408L.
 Mathematics 408K (or other accepted first semester of calculus) satisfies the University core and the Liberal Arts mathematics requirement.
-Mathematics 403K and 403L (and transfer equivalents) may not be substituted for required mathematics courses.
+Mathematics 403K and 403L (and transfer equivalents) may not be substituted for required mathematics courses. - ii.

-- ii.
 Economics 329 or an approved substitute.
 See the Economics advisors for a list of approved substitutes.
 This course counts toward the major. - iii.
-Either five or six of the following, totaling 16 to 21 hours: Computer Science 303E and 313E, or 312; Computer Science 323E or Statistics and Data Sciences 335 or Mathematics 348; Computer Science 327E; Electrical and Computer Engineering 422C; Mathematics 340L or 341; Mathematics 368K; Mathematics 427L; Mathematics 427J or 427K; Mathematics 372K or 374M; Mathematics 362K; Mathematics 378P; Mathematics 362M or Electrical and Computer Engineering 351K; Mathematics 361K or 365C; Mathematics 365D; Mathematics 358K or 378K: Mathematics 378N: Statistics and Data Sciences 353; Statistics and Data Sciences 374E; Statistics and Data Sciences 322E; Economics 342L; courses on an approved list (see the Economics Advisors).
+Either five or six of the following, totaling 16 to 21 hours: Computer Science 303E and 313E, or 312; Computer Science 323E or Mathematics 348; Computer Science 327E; Electrical and Computer Engineering 422C; Mathematics 340L or 341; Mathematics 368K; Mathematics 427L; Mathematics 427J or 427K; Mathematics 372K or 374M; Mathematics 362K; Mathematics 378P; Mathematics 362M or Electrical and Computer Engineering 351K; Mathematics 361K or 365C; Mathematics 365D; Mathematics 358K or 378K; Mathematics 378N; Statistics and Data Sciences 374E; Statistics and Data Sciences 322E; Economics 342L; courses on an approved list (see the Economics Advisors).
 See the Economics Advisors for information about clusters of complementary courses within this list.
 Courses satisfying 5c of prescribed work may be used to satisfy university core requirements, but they may not count toward major requirements.